-The more medicines you are taking, the higher the risk that they might interact with each other and cause side effects, including confusion, memory issues, falls and frailty.
+The more medicines you are taking, the higher the risk that they might interact with each other and cause side effects.
 Of course it may be that you need every medicine you have been prescribed—but it’s important to see your doctor or pharmacist for a review to be sure that you are taking the best combination of medicines at the right doses.
-As you age, you are also more likely to experience adverse events from medications.
+As you age, the risk of experiencing adverse events from medications increases.
 Tell your doctor if you are experiencing any side effects— he or she may be able to prescribe an alternative that suits you better or help you safely stop a medicine if you are no longer benefiting from it.

 The risk of side effects and interactions is higher if you are taking five or more medicines.
 See your doctor or pharmacist to review your medications.